intellihr/graduate-engineer-react-assessment/README.md

-# Cryptocurrency Portfolio
+# Word Master
-Hiring assessment for frontend web application development using React.
+Hiring assessment for the analytics team using ReactJS.

 ## Setup
 ### Windows